robwco/workshop-marketing/get_paid.md

 Most designers and developers don’t even agree on what should be done.
 With the odds stacked against you, how do you even stand a chance?

-## I'd like to help. *I don’t want to take the project on.*
+## If you have a freelance project coming up, I'd like to help. *(Note: I don’t want to take the project on.)*

-If you have a freelance project coming up, however, I would like to speak with you for 15 minutes and give you a unbiased look at what you should expect.
+However, I would like to speak with you for 15 minutes and give you a unbiased look at what you should expect.

 Joining me on the call is agency owner Kurt Elster.
 Together we have over a million dollars worth of consulting projects under our belts.